leoshum/FL_Python_Scripts/frontline-wakeup-script/README.md

     - requests
     - json
     - argparse

+To install all necessary dependencies run this command:

+`pip install -r requirements.txt`
 ## Compilation to .exe
-For script compilation to executable file run *build_script.ps1* powershell script:
+For script compilation to executable file, first install the *pyinstaller* library and then run *build_script.ps1* powershell script:

 `.\build_script.ps1`